 - A prescription for a particular type of footwear (e.g., shoes, inserts, modifications) from a podiatrist or physician who is knowledgeable in the fitting of diabetic shoes and inserts.
 Suppliers are required to keep file copies of signed and dated physician prescriptions.

 Furnishing The Footwear

-The footwear must be fitted and furnished by a podiatrist or other qualified individual, such as a pedorthist, orthotist, or prosthetist with the knowledge and ability to identify and make needed alteration to the shoe and or insole.
+The footwear must be fitted and furnished by a podiatrist or other qualified individuals, such as a podiatrist, orthopedist, or prosthetist with the knowledge and ability to identify and make the needed alterations to the shoe and or insole.